rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

-# Representation of structs and tuples
+# Layout of structs and tuples

 **Disclaimer:** This chapter represents the consensus from issues [#11] and [#12].
 The statements in here are not (yet) "guaranteed"